OfficeForProductSafetyAndStandards/cosmetic-product-notifications/web/README.md

 - the `Remote Debug` configuration, if in RubyMine Note, that when run in this mode, the website won't launch until the debugger is connected!

-You can access the [rails console](https://guides.rubyonrails.org/command_line.html#rails-console) using `docker-compose exec web bin/rails console`.
+You can access the [rails console](https://guides.rubyonrails.org/command_line.html#rails-console) using `docker-compose exec mspsds-web bin/rails console`.

 If your Docker VM uses an IP other than `localhost`, you will need to change the `remoteHost` property in `launch.json` (accessed by clicking the cog icon next to the debug configuration in VS Code).

 ## Tests

-You can run the tests with `docker-compose exec web bin/rake test`.
+You can run the tests with `docker-compose exec mspsds-web bin/rake test`.

-You can run the ruby linting with `docker-compose exec web bin/rubocop` (or simply `bin/rubocop` if you installed ruby locally for the [IDE Setup section](#ide-setup) above).
+You can run the ruby linting with `docker-compose exec mspsds-web bin/rubocop` (or simply `bin/rubocop` if you installed ruby locally for the [IDE Setup section](#ide-setup) above).
 Running this with the `--auto-correct` flag set will cause rubocop to attempt to fix as many of the issues as it can.

-You can run the Slim linting with `docker-compose exec web bin/slim-lint app/views` (or simply `bin/slim-lint app/views` if installed locally).
+You can run the Slim linting with `docker-compose exec mspsds-web bin/slim-lint app/views` (or simply `bin/slim-lint app/views` if installed locally).

-You can run the Sass linting with `docker-compose exec web yarn sass-lint -vq -c .sasslint.yml 'app/assets/stylesheets/**/*.scss'`.
+You can run the Sass linting with `docker-compose exec mspsds-web yarn sass-lint -vq -c .sasslint.yml 'app/assets/stylesheets/**/*.scss'`.

-You can run the JavaScript linting with `docker-compose exec web yarn eslint app/assets/javascripts`.
+You can run the JavaScript linting with `docker-compose exec mspsds-web yarn eslint app/assets/javascripts`.

 You can run the security vulnerability static analysis with `bin/brakeman --no-pager`.